epaillas/acm/docs/WIP.md

 For each statistic, we need :
 - A file with
   - a brief description of the statistic (see the article)
-  - An explanation of the main geatures of the code, with code snippets and tips/notes
+  - An explanation of the main features of the code, with code snippets and tips/notes
-  - A standard of storage for this statitic
+  - A standard of storage for this statitic (optional)
 - A notebook with an example of how to compute this statitic on a mock data catalog

 ## Custom boxes